ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Full Cost of Attending University of Missouri

-Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to University of Missouri.
+Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to University of Missouri.

 What will the cost of attending University of Missouri be?
 Here is a breakdown of tuition and expenses.